ASVAB Military Documents

 Army Reg.
 601-222 - Armed Services Military Personnel Accessions Testing

 This document contains instructions for the administration of the ASVAB for all four branches of the military.

 Armed Services Military Personnel Accession Testing Programs

-See page 237 of the U.S. Marine Corps Personnel Procurement Program, MCO - P1100.72C.
-There is no consideration for the privacy of high schools.
-Instead, the document states, “The students are tested, and the results are provided to the school administrators, to the students and to Armed Forces recruiting personnel.
-Because of the value of institutional testing to our recruiting efforts, commanding officers of recruiting stations have a responsibility to introduce and sell non-participating schools on the idea of using the ASVAB."
+U.S. Marine Corps Military Personnel Procurement Manual, MCO - P1100.72C See Section 4104 3b (pg 237) of this document.
+There is no consideration for the privacy of students, no mention of USMEPCOM Release Options.
+Instead, the document states, “The students are tested, and the results are provided to the school administrators, to the students and to Armed Forces recruiting personnel."